 The Social Security Administration (SSA) has an obligation to speed up the application process for people with medical conditions that are so serious that they obviously meet the SSD disability requirements.
 Compassionate Allowances (CAL) are SSA’s list of diseases and conditions that obviously meet disability requirements based on quickly obtainable objective medical information.
 If an applicant’s condition is on the CAL list, the SSA application and approval process for SSD benefits should go more quickly.

 You can file a claim on your own, but working with an attorney can increase your chances of success.
 We recommend that you retain an attorney to review your application before you file it.
 Saying the wrong thing – or the right thing in the wrong way – in your application could permanently affect your chances of receiving benefits.
-If you have already filed an application and your claim was denied, a knowledgeable SSD lawyer can still help you obtain benefits through the appeals process.
+If you have already filed an application and your claim was denied, our knowledgeable Social Security Disability Lawyers in Dallas can still help you obtain benefits through the appeals process.

 At Kraft & Associates, P.C., we prefer to be called in on a Social Security Disability claim right at the beginning so that we can advise you and help to protect your rights throughout the Social Security process.
 We can assist you at both the initial application stage and at the reconsideration stage, as well as at your formal hearing with the Administrative Law Judge.

 At the law firm of Kraft & Associates, P.C., we will be pleased to assist you with any questions you have regarding Social Security Disability.